-Use Windows[®] to back up files, or the entire computer, to a CD, DVD, or external hard disk.
+Use Windows[®] to back up files, or the entire computer, to an optical disc, or external hard disk.
 Here are some ways you can do this:

-- ❖ Use the Windows® operating system to back up files or your entire computer to a CD, DVD, or external hard disk. - Copy files to diskette. - Copy files to a rewritable external storage device. - Connect a writable CD/DVD or hard drive to the system and use specialized software to copy everything on the hard disk to a CD/DVD or hard drive. - Connect your computer to the office network and copy files to your network partition.
+- Use the Windows[®] operating system to back up files or your entire computer to an optical disc, or external hard disk. - Copy files to a rewritable external storage device. - Connect a writable optical drive or hard drive to the system and use specialized software to copy everything on the hard disk to an optical disc or hard drive. - Connect your computer to the office network and copy files to your network partition.